 Today I have another film review for you, I’ll try to keep it spoiler-free but let’s be honest to original came out in 1994 and it's pretty much based on Hamlet (just saying).
 Just like Toy Story, The Lion King is one of the Disney films that I'm always going to feel protective of as I've spent a good proportion of my life with its characters and songs.
 This latest live-action re-imagining seems bound for success thanks to a mixture of nostalgia and spectacle.
 Also I just want to smush cub Simba's face.

-The first thing I will say is that the opening is exactly the same as the opening of the original, for me that was perfect it was like hearing the opening of Harry Potter or Lord of the Rings It gave me a sense of being welcomed back.
+The first thing I will say is that the opening is exactly the same as the opening of the original, for me that was perfect it was like hearing the opening of Star Wars or Lord of the Rings It gave me a sense of being welcomed back.
 I have seen people saying they could have developed the opening but let be honest if it didn’t open with the sunrise people would be complaining more.

 I loved the original and having James Earl Jones playing Mufasa again was such a great choice but I don’t think they really had another option.
 While we’re on the subject of Mufasa his death feels that much more tragic than the original and I think that is down to the live-action the fur looks so real you could pet it, is that much harder to take especially with baby Simba.

 The story feels that much darker and I thought the themes were a little less subtle.
 Scar makes a point of saying he won’t challenge Mufasa again leading to the suggestion that he was one who gave Scar his namesake injury … okay, it may be obvious in the original but I’ve rewatched it and nope!